jdram62/crypto-oi/README.md

 # crypto-oi
-Cron runs main.py every x minutes and sends message to telegram containing coins open interest changes aggregated from Binance, FTX and Bybit.
+Cron runs main.py every x minutes and sends a message to telegram containing coins open interest changes aggregated from Binance, FTX and Bybit.